jwtk/jjwt/README.md

 * [Non-compact](https://tools.ietf.org/html/rfc7515#section-7.2) serialization and parsing.

-These features will be implemented in a future release.
+This feature will be implemented in a future release.
 Community contributions are welcome!

 <a name="community"></a>
 ## Community